 The big problem with this ordinal scale example is that it’s completely subjective.
 What’s considered ‘freezing’ for someone might be considered ‘temperate’ for someone else.

-Instead, I should use an interval scale, which will name the exact degrees in Celsius or Farenheit that correspond to each value, like so:
+Instead, I should use an interval scale, which will name the exact degrees in Celsius or Fahrenheit that correspond to each value, like so:

 - Freezing (0°C – 9°C)